fbpx

 Many students with learning disorders have problems with ordering — either ordering things in time (temporal ordering), sequence (sequential ordering), or ordering things in physical space (spatial ordering).

-Children with dysgraphia may struggle with spatial ordering, i.e., they have decreased awareness regarding the spatial arrangement of letters, words, or sentences on a page.
+Students with dysgraphia may struggle with spatial ordering, i.e., they have decreased awareness regarding the spatial arrangement of letters, words, or sentences on a page.
 They may also struggle with sequential ordering, i.e., difficulty placing in order or maintaining the order of letters, words, processes, or ideas.

-On the other hand, a study by Vlachos and Karapetsas (2003) confirmed the claims of previous studies that at least some types of dysgraphia are associated with visual memory problems.
+A study by Vlachos and Karapetsas (2003) confirmed the claims of previous studies that at least some types of dysgraphia are associated with visual memory problems.
 Furthermore, their results suggest that children with dysgraphia suffer from poor visual memory even more than visuomotor skills.
 Visuomotor skills refer to vision and movement working together to produce actions.

 Graphomotor skills include gross and fine motor skills.
 These two motor skills work together to provide coordination.

-How does treatment for dysgraphia work?
+Edublox treatment for children with dysgraphia

 Dysgraphia may be caused by language problems, weak underlying cognitive skills (e.g., poor visual memory), and deficient graphomotor skills (e.g., poor fine motor skills), which may affect handwriting, spelling, and writing composition.
 For this reason, each child’s Edublox program is tailor-made.

 Since dysgraphia may co-occur with other learning disorders and problems, a customized approach is even more needed.
-Depending on the variables studied and the definitions utilized, between 30-47% of children with writing problems also have reading problems (Chung & Patel, 2015).

 Book a free consultation to discuss your child’s learning needs, or visit our website for more information.